aparmendariz/mcf_docs/docs/source/algorithm_reference/training.rst

 **Note**: the **mcf** differs from the causal forest of `Wager & Athey (2018) <https://doi.org/10.1080/01621459.2017.1319839>` with respect to the splitting criterion when growing the forest.
 Setting ``cf_mce_vart`` to ``2``, you may switch to the splitting rule of  `Wager & Athey (2018) <https://doi.org/10.1080/01621459.2017.1319839>`.

-Abstracting from the difference in the splitting criterion, the regression forest may seem very much related to the ``mcf``.
+Apart from the difference in the splitting criterion, the regression forest may seem much related to the ``mcf``.
 However, note that the underlying prediction tasks are fundamentally different.
 The ``mcf`` aims to predict causal effects, for which there is no data, and provides (asymptotically) valid inference.
 To impute the missing data, the ``mcf`` requires a causal model.
 To provide valid inference, the mcf borrows the concept of honesty introduced by `Athey & Imbens (2016) <https://doi.org/10.1073/pnas.1510489113>`.
-For a textbook-like discussion refer to Bodory, Busshoff and Lechner (2022).
+For a textbook-like discussion refer to `Athey & Imbens (2016) <https://www.pnas.org/doi/10.1073/pnas.1510489113>`.

-Ignoring the difference in the splitting criterion, it might appear that the regression forest is closely related to the mcf.
-However, it's essential to note that their underlying prediction tasks differ significantly.
-The mcf focuses on predicting causal effects, which often lack direct data, and aims to provide (asymptotically) valid inference.
-To handle missing data and ensure valid inference, the mcf relies on a causal model and incorporates the concept of honesty introduced by Athey and Imbens (2016).
-For a more detailed discussion, refer to `Athey & Imbens (2016) <https://www.pnas.org/doi/10.1073/pnas.1510489113>`.